rkiman/wdwarfdate/README.md

 wdwarfdate
 ==========

-*wdwarfdate* is a Python open source code which estimates the total age of a white dwarf from an effective temperature and a surface gravity in a Bayesian framework. *wdwarfdate* runs a chain of models assuming single star evolution and estimate the following parameters and their uncertainties: total age of the object, mass and cooling age of the white dwarf and mass and lifetime of the progenitor star.
+`wdwarfdate` is a Python open source code which derives the total age of a white dwarf from an effective temperature and a surface gravity in a Bayesian framework. *wdwarfdate* runs a chain of models assuming single star evolution and estimate the following parameters and their uncertainties: total age of the object, mass and cooling age of the white dwarf and mass and lifetime of the progenitor star.
 Checkout the documentation for *wdwarfdate* [here](https://wdwarfdate.readthedocs.io/en/latest/) (under construction).

 Installation